 While there are many different elements you can include in your brand guide — and I recommend as many as possible, for the most thorough understanding of your brand — here are the three main categories.

 Once you’ve outlined the elements you want to include in your brand guide, it’s time to actually create it!

 If you’ve chosen to hire a contractor, this part should be easy.
 You may be asked to provide some input, but overall, your designer or copywriter can handle the entire creation process.
 (Because you’re trusting them with your entire guide, it’s important to hire someone who communicates well and understands your vision.)

 If you’ve chosen to DIY… well, this part is up to you.
-Canva is a great beginner-friendly design tool; you probably won’t wow anyone with what you create, but at least you’ll be able to make your brand guide fairly easily.
-A professional design tool like InDesign is better, if you already have access to and know how to use it; the price and learning curve are both steep, so I would not recommend to non-designers.
+Canva is a great beginner-friendly design tool.
+You probably won’t wow anyone with what you create in Canva, but at least you’ll be able to make your brand guide fairly easily.
+A professional design tool like InDesign is better, if you already have access to and know how to use it.
+The price and learning curve are both steep, so I would not recommend InDesign to non-designers.

 While you should certainly be thoughtful and strategic in creating your brand guide, there’s no need to spend months on it.
 The point is simply to have a one-stop shop for all your branding needs.

 After it’s finished, don’t let your brand guide collect dust in a Google Drive folder.
 Let it live and breathe!

 Review your brand style guide at least once a year.
 Does everything still align with your business goals?
 If not, update the guide accordingly.
 (But try not to edit it too frequently, or your branding will start to get muddy.)